hammingweight/fim_sidecar/README.md

 helloserver   2/2     Running   0          5m26s
 ```

-Next, in another terminal, modify the `index.html` page in the `helloserver` application container
+Next, in another terminal, modify the `index.html` page in the `helloserver` application container (which is in the `helloserver` pod)

 ```
 $ kubectl exec -it helloserver -c helloserver -- bash